nkim71-dev/kpiEstimate/README.md

     python src/trainModel.py

-- A folder with trained models is generated under "models" folder
+- Weights of the trained model are saved in a h5 fil under the "models" folder.
 - The name of the trained models are managed by the time of their creations.

 ---
 ## Inference Model
-Run to inference the trained leakage classifier models
+Run to inference the trained models

     python src/inferenceModel.py